Georgia Amoore: College career

 Amoore committed to play college basketball in the United States for Virginia Tech over an offer from Portland.

 As a freshman at Virginia Tech, Amoore averaged 11.8 points and 4.6 assists per game, and was an Atlantic Coast Conference (ACC) All-Freshman Team selection.
 In her sophomore season, she averaged 11.2 points and 4.4 assists per game, making the All-ACC honorable mention.
 On 1 December 2022, Amoore recorded the first triple-double in program history, with 24 points, 11 assists and 10 rebounds in an 85–54 win over Nebraska.
 She was named first-team All-ACC.
 Amoore led Virginia Tech to its first ACC tournament title in 2023, where she was named MVP and made a tournament-record 14 three-pointers.
 She helped her team earn a one-seed in the 2023 NCAA tournament, and in the first round, she surpassed the program single-season record for three-pointers.
 In the Sweet 16, Amoore scored a season-high 29 points in a 73–64 win over Tennessee, helping the Hokies reach their first Elite Eight.
 She was named most outstanding player of the Seattle 3 Regional.
 In the Final Four, Amoore scored 17 points and surpassed the record for three-pointers in a single NCAA tournament in a 79–72 loss to LSU.
 As a junior, Amoore averaged 16.3 points, 4.9 assists and three rebounds per game.
 She ranked second in the NCAA Division I to Caitlin Clark in three-pointers made.
 On 16 November 2023, Amoore scored 10 points and had a program-record 16 assists in a 105–36 win over Houston Christian.
 On 25 February 2024, Amoore became the all-time assist leader in Virginia Tech basketball history.

 In April 2024, Amoore transferred to Kentucky to reunite with coach Kenny Brooks.
 Amoore was eligible to declare for the WNBA draft but also has a fifth and final season of collegiate eligibility remaining, as the NCAA granted student-athletes a waiver for an extra year of competition during the COVID-19 pandemic.
 In the 2024–25 NCAA season, she started 31 games for the Wildcats and averaged 19.6 points per game.

 Professional career

 On 14 April 2025, Amoore was selected with the sixth overall pick in the 2025 WNBA draft by the Washington Mystics.
 Less than a week into training camp, Amoore suffered an ACL injury and was subsequently ruled out of the entire 2025 season.

+In her WNBA debut on 8 May 2026, Amoore recorded six points, three rebounds, three assists and two steals in 20 minutes in a 68–65 win over the Toronto Tempo.
+On 27 August 2026, she scored 16 of her career-high 25 points in the fourth quarter of the Mystics' 80–73 win over the Phoenix Mercury, finishing with a career-high six 3-pointers.

+On 28 August 2026, Amoore signed with the Perth Lynx of the Women's National Basketball League (WNBL) for the 2026–27 season.